cmgreen210/letsrun_posts/README.md

 ## Graph Analysis
 Now to find the most "important" posters, i.e. those with the highest PageRank run the shell script `run.sh`.
-After scraping about 6 years worth of data the top results look like:
+After scraping about 6 years worth of data (~350,000 unique posts) the top results look like:

 (Flagpole,254.68371549897591)